 In this module, you will learn how to design a target data model in DynamoDB for highly normalized relational data in a relational database.
 The exercise also guides a step by step migration of an IMDb dataset from a self-managed MySQL database instance on EC2 to a fully managed key-value pair database Amazon DynamoDB.
 At the end of this lesson, you should feel confident in your ability to design and migrate an existing relational database to Amazon DynamoDB.

-Sometimes data appears to be in a relational format at given point of time, though the evolving business requirement causes schema changes over the project lifecycle.
-Every schema change is labor-intensive, costly and sometimes causes business to reprioritize their needs due to complicated cascading impact.
+Sometimes data appears to be in a relational format at given point of time, though evolving business requirements cause schema changes over the project lifecycle.
+Every schema change is labor-intensive, costly and sometimes causes the business to reprioritize their needs due to complicated cascading impacts.
 Amazon DynamoDB helps IT to rethink the data model in a key-value format.
-Data in the key-value format has the potential to absorb the disruption due to evolving schema caused by changing requirements.
+Such a format has the potential to absorb disruption caused by an evolving schema.
 Amazon DynamoDB offers a fully managed, serverless datastore for information stored in key-value format.
 Schema flexibility lets DynamoDB store complex hierarchical data within an item and offers single-digit millisecond latency at scale.

-This module will briefly discuss the techniques to design target data model and migrate relational datasets from MySQL to Amazon DynamoDB.
-The IMDb data inside MySQL database is normalized across multiple tables.
-We will use denormalized/item collection modelling techniques to create comprehensive data model for identified access patterns.
-There are multiple factors that will influence our decision to build target data model
+This module will briefly discuss techniques to design a target data model and migrate relational datasets from MySQL to Amazon DynamoDB.
+IMDb data inside a MySQL database starts out as normalized across multiple tables.
+We will use denormalized/item collection modelling techniques to create a comprehensive data model for identified access patterns.
+There are multiple factors that will influence our decisions in building the target data model:

-We will briefly discuss the key aspects to create a model that will serve various access patters with ultralow latency and lower I/O and cost.
+We will briefly discuss the key aspects of creating a model that will serve various access patters with ultralow latency and low I/O and cost.